When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 There are a few things you need to keep in mind with dressmaker’s carbon:

-- It comes in five colors: White, Red, Navy, Yellow and Light Blue.
+- It comes in five colours: White, Red, Navy, Yellow and Light Blue.

-- The marks can be difficult to remove or are permanent.
-So you NEVER want to use it on the right side (RS) of your fabric.
+- With real dressmaker’s carbon, the pigment is usually waxed.
+This means that marks can be difficult to remove or are permanent, especially if heat is applied!
+So you NEVER want to use it on the right side (RS) of your fabric!

 - Before marking your fashion fabric, do a test on a scrap from your project to make sure the carbon markings do not bleed through to the RS.